Indianapolis Post-Divorce Modification Lawyer

 Divorce is a stressful process that doesn’t always end when the divorce decree is issued.
 If certain circumstances change, one ex-spouse can take the other back to court for post-divorce modifications.

-At Trapp Law, LLC, our Indianapolis family law attorneys have significant experience handling post-divorce modifications.
+At Trapp Law, LLC, our Indianapolis post-divorce modification attorneys have significant experience handling post-divorce modifications.
 We know what is at stake in family law cases, and we are committed to protecting your best interests.
 Our firm offers a confidential initial consultation.
 Contact us if you or your ex-spouse is seeking post-divorce modifications.

 What Can Be Modified after a Divorce Decree Is Issued?